 - Dress up a warm sweatshirt.
 It gets chilly quickly in the evening.

 - It’s a black bear territory, so never leave food.
-Tightly pack the food that you have in the car and that you want to take as a snack on Smell Proof Pouches.
+Tightly pack the food you have in the car and want to take as a snack on Smell Proof Pouches.
 Pack all your trash and take it with you.

 Where to eat in Lake Tahoe?

 Around Tahoe Lake, you will find plenty of bars and restaurants with delicious food and drink.
 Many places offer a great view of the lake.
 Below are a few of the Lake Tahoe restaurants that we can recommend.

 South Lake Tahoe Restaurants:

 Where to stay in Lake Tahoe depends on your budget and style of travel.
 You will find luxury facilities, budget hotels, cabins, and campsites by Lake Tahoe.
 Lake Tahoe accommodation prices also differ depending on the season.